jagdsh/aws-security-solutions/cloudwatch/event-bridge/README.md

 - EventBridge can analyze the events in your bus and infer the schema
 - The Schema Registry allows you to generate code for your application, that will know in advance how data is structured in the event bus
 - Schema can be versioned

+## Sandbox

+- There is a sandbox for trying out various rule pattern for setting up events in the event bus -